Training

 *Pre-requisite/class pairing: None

-All employees who completed the Asbestos Awareness course are required to complete this online refresher course; and will receive a brief overview of all components covered in the initial Class IV awareness training.
+All employees who completed the Asbestos - Class IV Asbestos Awareness Refresher course are required to complete this online refresher course; and will receive a brief overview of all components covered in the initial Class IV awareness training.

 *Recertification: Annually